-Suppose Homo economicus faces two lotteries, which we will denote as lotteries L and L', where both lotteries are taken from what is known as the space of available lotteries $\mathcal{L}$ .
-Then, it must be the case that either $L \succeq L'$ , $L \preceq L'$ , or $L \sim L'$ .
-What the previous sentence says is that Homo economicus either likes lottery L at least as much as lottery L' (i.e., $L \succeq L'$ ), likes lottery L' at least as much as lottery L' (i.e., $L \succeq L'$ ).
+Suppose Homo economicus faces two lotteries, which we will denote as lotteries L and L', where both lotteries are taken from what is known as the space of available lotteries L. Then, it must be the case that either $L \succsim L'$, $L \precsim L'$, or $L \sim L'$.
+What the previous sentence says is that Homo economicus either likes lottery L at least as much as lottery L' (i.e., $L \succsim L'$), likes lottery L' at least as much as lottery L (i.e., $L \precsim L'$), or is indifferent between the two lotteries (i.e., $L \sim L'$).
 This is known as the Completeness Axiom.
-For future reference, we will use the equivalent terminology "weakly preferred to" rather than "likes at least as much" when referring to the preference relation $\succeq$ .
+For future reference, we will use the equivalent terminology "weakly preferred to" rather than "likes at least as much" when referring to the preference relation \succeq .